lab11/gateway/software/packages/coap-gateway/README.md

 ```

-One simple example of a `parse.proto` file might look like:
+One simple example of a `parse.proto` for an environmental sensor might look
+like:

 ```proto
 syntax = "proto3";